 Website Redesign Considerations

 Although exciting, a website redesign project is a complex process that requires thorough, goal-oriented planning.
 Before you take the leap, there are a few things you should take into account.
 Take notice of what is currently working and make sure you will preserve as much of it in the transition.
-Perform extensive research to gather as much valuable and actionable information regarding your users’ needs as well as how your competitors are handling common challenges.
+Perform extensive user research to gather as much valuable and actionable information regarding your users’ needs as well as how your competitors are handling common challenges.

 Outdated Overall Look and Feel